smartgov-liris/lez-viewer/README.md

 This project has been designed in the context of the SmartGovLez project, in order to easily handle model inputs and outputs.

-It available directly online at https://smartgov-liris.github.io/lez-viewer/
+It is available directly online at https://smartgov-liris.github.io/lez-viewer/

 It allows the user to perform two main actions :